-- Melt the vegan buttery spread in a large pot.
-Add the corn and heat through.
+Melt the vegan buttery spread in a large pot.
+Add the corn and heat through, stirring often.

-- Add the almond milk, gluten free flour blend, sugar, salt, and pepper.
+Add the non-dairy milk, gluten free flour blend, sugar, salt, and pepper.

 - Continue to cook, stirring frequently, until thick and creamy.